TheLartians/Ccache.cmake/README.md

 # Ccache.cmake

-A simple Ccache integration for CMake.
+A simple _Ccache_ integration for _CMake_, based on [this](https://crascit.com/2016/04/09/using-ccache-with-cmake) article by Craig Scott.

 ## About

-Ccache.cmake makes it easy to use [_Ccache_](https://ccache.dev) inside a _CMake_ project.
-It adds an addition configuration option `USE_CCACHE` that, when enabled, configures CMake to compile sources using the ccache compiler cache.
+[Ccache](https://ccache.dev) is a compiler cache that can drastically improve build times for C and C++ projects.
-It is compatible with _Makefile_, _Ninja_ and _Xcode_ targets.
+This script makes it easy to configure a CMake project to use Ccache by adding the configuration option `USE_CCACHE` which will active Ccache support when enabled.
+It is currently compatible with _Makefile_, _Ninja_ and _Xcode_ targets.
+Example usage:

-After [integrating](#how-to-integrate) _Ccache.cmake_, you can configure your project to compile with _Ccache_ with the following command.

 ```bash
 cmake . -DUSE_CCACHE=YES